urmel79/IO_stm32_testing_bench_gh/README.md

 ## Implemented functionality

-- onboard LED is flashing like heartbeat; implemented in an FSM
+- onboard LED is flashing like heartbeat; implemented in an finite state machine (FSM)
 - sensor module Bosch BME280 (temperature, humidity and pressure) is read via I2C line and the output is written to the serial console
 - wifi connection is established with an ESP8266-01 microcontroller via 2. hardware serial line
 - webserver shows a very basic html website with the time passed since last reboot - but it's very unreliable at the moment

 ## Todo and known issues

 [Todo 2020-03-31] Establishing the wifi connection is very slow and not very reliable.
-It has to be rewritten in an finite state machine (FSM).
+It has to be rewritten in an FSM.

 [Todo 2020-03-31] Sensor data of the BME280 should be displayed on the webserver.